annason/TEC_custom_related_class/README.md

 new Gdzieciak_related_events($event_id, $number_of_related, $price_range_percents)
 ```

-**$event_id** (int) - reguired / ID of main event (tribe_events post type)
+**$event_id** (int) - required / ID of main event (tribe_events post type)

 **$number_of_related** (int) - optional / default: 3 / Number of related posts to show

-**$price_range_percents** (array) - optional / default: [5,30] ] / Array with number that would be used as a percent for creating price range for comparison.
+**$price_range_percents** (array) - optional / default: [5,30]  / Array with number that would be used as a percent for creating price range for comparison.
-First one is percent for cost ranges (i.e. $10-25), thus by default comparison range would be created based on small +/- 3% differance.
-The second one is a percent for prices that are numbers.
+First one is percent for cost ranges (i.e. $10-25), thus by default comparison range would be created based on small +/- 5% differance.
+The second one is a percent for creating comparison range prices that are numbers.
 Any other type of price will be ignored.

 ### Method for related

-Use show_related() method in place where you want to display your related events.
+Use _show_related()_ method in place where you want to display your related events.

 ```php
 echo $related->show_related();